-Lifestraw vs. Sawyer Mini: Water filtration straws review
+Lifestraw Vs. Sawyer Mini: Water Filtration Straws Review

 In fact, your life may depend on it!
 Don’t find yourself in a bad situation.
 Equip your travel kit with a portable water filter that allows you to drink without fear of E.coli or other water-born demons!

 Once the water hits your mouth, it’s clean and free of dangerous organisms that can make you sick!

 Initially, the Lifestraw and the Sawyer Mini may appear exactly the same.
 However, they are about as different as they could be!
 Which is better?
 Read on to find out.